bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 ---
 tag: []
-title: Using custom scripts for Test Reports
+title: Exporting to Test Reports from custom scripts
 redirect_from: []
 summary: ''
 published: false